programmingthomas/AFN2-Play-ground/AFN2 Play Ground/AFN2.md

 In this example I've simply requested the JSON for the front page of reddit, used my custom serializer to immediately get an array of the posts and then configured a simple data source for the posts.
 It is worth noting that you must retain your ArrayDataSource object (i.e. you can't define it in configureDataSource:) because the dataSource property of a UITableView expects only a weak reference to an id<UITableViewDataSource>, so I instead added it as a property.

+##More advanced serializer
+This example is similiar to the last, however adopts a few new features:

+* Use a custom AFHTTPSessionManager which makes it easy to perform custom requests.
+In this example I'll show a simple way to get stock market quotes from Yahoo Finance
+* Use a custom request serializer to set up the URL request based on an array of stock symbols
+* Use a custom response serializer and YahooStockValue object to parse the CSV data from Yahoo
+* Return the data to the main view controller so it can be displayed in a list

+**Custom client**

+The current recommendation for clients is that they return a singleton instance as there is little need to recreate the same object.
+Here is the simple client:

+	//YahooFinanceClient.h
+	#import <Foundation/Foundation.h>
+	#import <AFNetworking.h>
+	#import "YahooFinanceRequestSerializer.h"
+	#import "YahooFinanceResponseSerializer.h"

+	typedef void(^FetchedSymbols)(NSArray*symbols);

+	@interface YahooFinanceClient : AFHTTPSessionManager

+	+(instancetype)client;

+	-(void)fetchSymbols:(NSArray*)symbols completion:(FetchedSymbols)fetchedSymbolsBlock;

+	@end

+	//YahooFinanceClient.m
+	#import "YahooFinanceClient.h"

+	@implementation YahooFinanceClient

+	#pragma mark - Singleton

+	+(instancetype)client
+	{
+	    static YahooFinanceClient * requests = nil;
+	    static dispatch_once_t onceToken;
+	    dispatch_once(&onceToken, ^{
+	        requests = [[YahooFinanceClient alloc] initWithBaseURL:[NSURL URLWithString:@"http://download.finance.yahoo.com/d/quotes.csv"]];
+	    });
+	    return requests;
+	}

+	#pragma mark - custom initialization

+	-(id)initWithBaseURL:(NSURL *)url
+	{
+	    self = [super initWithBaseURL:url];
+	    if (self)
+	    {
+	        self.requestSerializer = [YahooFinanceRequestSerializer new];
+	        self.responseSerializer = [YahooFinanceResponseSerializer new];
+	    }
+	    return self;
+	}

+	#pragma mark - Custom fetching functions

+	-(void)fetchSymbols:(NSArray *)symbols completion:(FetchedSymbols)fetchedSymbolsBlock
+	{
+	    [self GET:@"" parameters:@{@"symbols": symbols} success:^(NSURLSessionDataTask *task, id responseObject) {
+	        fetchedSymbolsBlock(responseObject);
+	    } failure:^(NSURLSessionDataTask *task, NSError *error) {
+	        fetchedSymbolsBlock([NSArray new]);
+	        NSLog(@"ERROR: %@", error);
+	    }];
+	}

+	@end

+This sets up a client with a base URL of the API endpoint we will be using.
+Because this is only fetching data from one endpoint, we will use that one however if we were requesting from Twitter, for example, we would use https://api.twitter.com/1.1/ and then when we wanted to perform a request rather than using a URL of @"" we would use @"statuses/mentions_timeline.json" for example.